work-nchc/Log-Analyzer-of-VMware-Horizon-for-Usage-Calculation/README.md

 Parse the filtered log.
 A initial vdi state file can be delivered.
 There will be an input dialogue if arguments are absent.

-Four files will present after running this script, a .csv report with login/out data, a .err error file logging insufficient or inconsistent data, a .sav state file, and an entitlement.csv recording the entitlements of the users.
+4 files will present after running this script, a .csv report with login/out data, a .err error file logging insufficient or inconsistent data, a .sav state file, and an entitlement.csv recording the entitlements of the users.

 The following is the format of the state file (all elements seperated by tabs \t):